JoeLew709500/CI-project-2/README.md

 * This section contains the game called barrel jump
 * This is where the user needs to avoid being hit with a barrel by jumping over it
 * There is a score section that consists of the run score of the active game and then next to that is the high score to give the user something to beat
-* When the user gets hit the game ends and a modal shows giving the score of the game andd  the previous high score
+* When the user gets hit the game ends and a modal shows giving the score of the game and  the previous high score
 * The instructions are within a modal to give the users a better experience

 ![Barrel Jump image](assets/readme-files/barrel-jump.png)